Move-Out Cleaning Checklist: Get Your Full Security Deposit Back

 ORS 90.300: The Basics

-Normal Wear and Tear vs. Damage: The Gray Area
+Normal Wear and Tear vs. Damage

 | Normal Wear and Tear (NOT Deductible) | Damage (Deductible) |